-Our team at Moyer Total Indoor Comfort in Kutztown put together a list of ways you can save.
+Our team at Moyer Total Indoor Comfort in Kutztown and Breinigsville put together a list of ways you can save.
 Try them out and experience lower utility bills this winter season.

 1. Adjust your thermostat.